 Really, therapy conducted outside the context of work is as likely to result in a successful return to work as passing your driver’s test without ever having got behind the wheel of a car.

-Evidence-based CBT interventions, such as BEACON, must be tailored to the needs and circumstances of the individual in the context of home and work realities.
+Evidence-based CBT interventions, such as MindBeacon, must be tailored to the needs and circumstances of the individual in the context of home and work realities.
 It aims to support the integration of existing workplace resources and employer expertise to support timely, safe and sustainable return to work.

 Because the best outcome is a healthy, thriving team that feels like they can tackle any challenges that come their way.